-Most members of the Monday group come to The Monday and Thursday discussion groups both operate in much the same way.
 We talk about almost anything that is happening in the world—locally, nationally or internationally.
 Members are encouraged to keep up with the news and to bring along a prepared topic for discussion.
 We seek out facts and member’s opinions, which are often very illuminating given their wide life-experiences.
 The discussions are informal and free-flowing, and as discussion lags on one topic we move on to the next.

 Each group has an afternoon tea break, though `break’ is a strange word to use here since discussions often just keep going.

 As the name suggests, we simply talk in French about anything and everything that happens to be of current interest.
 We do not follow a course and there is no homework.
 Our members all have a reasonable degree of fluency but we occasionally reach for our French dictionaries or even resort to an odd English word.

 Sometimes we watch a DVD or a recorded TV programme on some aspect of French life, history or culture.
 And of course we always finish with a cuppa